lastcoolnameleft/securekubernetes/docs/scenario_2_attack.md

 ## Initial Foothold

+# ISSUE:  Original CTF exposed a NodePort instead of a LB.
+LB feels more natural, but haven't tested nmap with it and doesn't have the same 30k+ port number.

-Seeing that the URL included port `31337` and that __Red__ said it was a Kubernetes `cluster`, it was likely to be exposed via a `NodePort` `service`.
+Seeing that the URL included port `31337` and that __Red__ said it was a Kubernetes `cluster`, it was likely to be exposed via a `LoadBalancer` `service`.
 With this information, she has a feeling that more `services` might still be exposed to the web this way. __DarkRed__ starts with indirect enumeration, such as searching on shodan.io, and follows up with direct port scanning via `nmap`.

 To see what she'd see, from the Cloud Shell Terminal, scan the hundred ports around 31337 using a command similar to "nmap -sT -A -T4 -n -v -Pn your-ip-address-goes-here".
 Be absolutely sure to scan your assigned IP address.